ckeditor/ckeditor5/packages/ckeditor5-minimap/docs/features/minimap.md

 The minimap feature uses `<iframe>` internally.
 For a proper look and operation, it is essential for the content (clone) inside the `<iframe>` to have exactly the same styles as the main editor document.
 If the content of your editor inherits styles from parent containers, you may need to pass the class names of these containers in the feature configuration to maintain style parity.
 See the {@link module:minimap/minimapconfig~MinimapConfig#extraClasses detailed classes documentation} to learn more.

 <info-box>
-	We recommend using the official {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
+	We recommend using the official {@link framework/development-tools/inspector CKEditor&nbsp;5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

 ## Related features

-Here are some other CKEditor 5 features that you can use to navigate content better:
+Here are some other CKEditor&nbsp;5 features that you can use to navigate content better:

 * {@link features/document-outline Document outline}  &ndash; Display a navigable list of sections (headings) of the document next to the editor.
 * {@link features/table-of-contents Table of contents} &ndash; Insert a table of contents into the document with a single click.